zqhang/MTGFLOW/README.md

 python3 train_other_model.py --name DeepSVD
 ```
 - train for ```USAD``` and ```DAGMM```
-We report the results by the implementations in the following links.
+We report the results by the implementations in the following links:

 [`USAD`](https://github.com/manigalati/usad) and [`DAGMM`](https://github.com/danieltan07/dagmm/)